Code-Institute-Submissions/Elitept/README.md

 - As the business owner, I want to add a section with a contact form, so that I can entice clients to contact us.
 This will lead to more potential sales, as a result more revenue.
 - As the business owner, I want the site to be easy to navigate and user friendly, this will lead to potential clients having a good user experience.
 - As the business owner, I want to provide key information about our company in terms of history and reviews (testimonials), so that I can show any potential client that we are a reputable business, with proven results.
+- As the business owner, I want our social media links to be clear at the bottom of the page, this will lead to more activity on our pages, which is great for the business.

 #### An ElitePT trainer
 - As one of the 'Elite Personal Trainers', I want to have my accreditation shown on the website, so that I can get more people to hire me.